Bin Weevils: Gameplay

-Within the primary areas, there were numerous smaller sections that included shops and zones dedicated to various games, accommodating one, two, or four players, as well as missions, quests, and other activities.
+There were numerous smaller sections that included zones dedicated to various single and multiplayer games, as well as missions, quests, shopping, and other activities.
+There were leaderboards on many games.
 Several shops were available for players to acquire items using either of Bin Weevils' two currencies: "Mulch" and "Dosh."
-Mulch could be obtained through gameplay, harvesting seeds, winning the weekly lottery, running businesses, playing missions, completing puzzles, completing hunts, selling items at the Haggle Hut, and other activities, while Dosh served as a premium currency, earned by achieving the status of a Bin Tycoon, purchasing Dosh top-up bundles, or viewing advertisements.
-Players had the option to engage in several multiplayer games to accumulate currency (Mulch) and Experience Points (XP).
-Additionally, there were various educational games, including the "Daily Brain Strain," which players could access daily to challenge their knowledge with a range of questions in maths, languages, geography, and puzzles.
-Participants in the 60-second challenge received Mulch and XP based on their performance.
-There was also an extensive range of word searches and crosswords inside Flem Manor.
-Players could also compete on dozens of game leaderboards and enter Mystery Codes at the Mystery Code Machine to claim rewards.
+Mulch could be obtained through gameplay, while Dosh served as a premium currency, earned by achieving the status of a Bin Tycoon, purchasing Dosh top-up bundles, or viewing advertisements.
+Additionally, there were various educational games, including the "Daily Brain Strain," which gave players a daily challenge with a range of questions in maths, geography, and puzzles.
+Participants in the 60-second challenge received Mulch and experience points based on their performance.
+Players could also compete on leader boards and enter codes to claim rewards.

-Each user possessed a garden adjacent to their nest, where they had the option to purchase seeds from the Garden Shop, cultivate them, and harvest them for in-game currency known as "Mulch" and Experience Points referred to as "XP."
-Users could either save their currency or invest in additional seeds, while the XP earned contributed to their progression towards the next level.
+Each user had a garden adjacent to their nest, where they could purchase seeds from the Garden Shop, cultivate them, and harvest them for "Mulch" and "XP."
+Users could choose to invest in additional seeds, while the experience points earned contributed to their progression towards the next level.
 The gardens were expandable to deluxe and super deluxe sizes.
-XP was also gained by playing games, buying items, going on missions, rating nest rooms, buying XP potion boosts, stamping the daily Bin Card, and completing a wide range of puzzles and daily tasks.
-There were a total of 80 levels, all each having a unique trophy and Special Move or upgrades to unlock at each level, with additional levels frequently introduced.
+There were a total of 80 levels, with additional levels frequently introduced.